cksystemsteaching/selfie/README.md

 > To boldly go where no one has gone before!

 Before we begin, let me tell you how I stayed motivated when writing this book which was probably as hard for me as it is for you to read it all the way to the end.
 I picked some ideal that I wanted to be.
 Like many teenage boys I wanted to be an astronaut when I was young.
 Who do you want to be?
 Take your pick.
 When you are done reading all the way to the end, just exchange your pick with the ideal of a person that actually finished this book.
 Making it through the selfie, language, and information chapters is going to be increasingly challenging but still relatively easy compared to what comes after that.
 It is like doing the groundwork necessary to become, say, a candidate for astronaut training.
 The machine chapter after that is what probably happens when you start your training.
 It is not what you expected and it is brutal.
 In your mind, you will curse your coach.
 All those technical details that do not seem to get you anywhere.
 Why do I have to do this anyway?
 But then you graduate and they put you on a moon rocket.
 This is the programming chapter.
 I hope you are smiling by now.
 A good sense of humor is the only way.
 The programming chapter is not easy to read but is less painful than the machine chapter and a lot more rewarding yet you cannot understand it without making it through the machine chapter first.
 When you are done with the programming chapter you made it to the moon.
 This is the reward!
 Then just rest and reflect on what you have achieved.
 But then the good news comes in and they put you on another rocket to the stars.
-This is the tools chapter.
+This is the computing chapter.
 Reading and actually understanding that chapter is what you have been waiting for all your life but could not get there without first going to the moon.
 It takes you to a level that you could not possibly have imagined.
 It will give you *your very own ideas* that no one else had before.
 To boldly go where no one has gone before!

 ## Selfie